JohnBinford/AppleWood-Pointe/readme-OLD.md

 * * *
 * * *

-## Workshop Email List </br> ( A confidentially kept list of our CraftMen's email addresses and a bit of other information. )
+## Workshop Email List <br> ( A confidentially kept list of our CraftMen's email addresses and a bit of other information. )
 - Please email johnathan.binford@gmail.com for a copy of the list.
 - Thanks to all for keeping our email list up to date.
   - Please email johnathan.binford@gmail.com with any updates.